 Leads, leads, leads…it seems that there is no end to searching and gleaning high-value lead data that keeps your business afloat.
 Well, that’s true.
 This process never stops.
-In B2B sales, leads are like fuel.
+In B2B sales, new business leads are like fuel.
 And to get far, you need lots of fuel.

-If you’re running a business, you must calculate how many leads you need at the current stage of your growth.
+If you’re running a business, you must calculate how many sales leads you need at the current stage of your growth.
 Knowing the number of leads enables you to understand how to distribute your resources, organize your sales teams’ work, and plan your roadmap.
 So, it’s high time for you to find out what formula you should use to plug in your metrics.
 With us, that task wouldn’t be as hard as it looks!

 How many sales leads do I need?
 Is there a formula?

 “Wait!
 I thought that the more leads, the merrier.
 Was I wrong?”

 Going over the top wouldn’t do you any good.
 Of course, generating fewer leads is bad for your finances.
 But generating too many leads hits your budget as well.

 There is a reason why over 40% of sales executives consider the lead qualification and closing the most challenging part of their job while more than 70% of companies don’t reach their revenue goals because they generate less than 50% of leads.
 And it’s not because of high competition.
 It happens when companies don’t understand their budget and the correlation between their average sales price, their marketing costs, and other tricky elements.
 But let’s start with the basics.